Timeline VCE

 In this area of study students focus on the analysis and quantification of chemical reactions involving acids, bases, salts and gases.
 They measure the solubility of substances in water, explore the relationship between solubility and temperature using solubility curves, and learn to predict when a solute will dissolve or crystallise out of solution.
 They quantify amounts in chemistry using volumetric analysis, application of the ideal gas equation, stoichiometry and calibration curves.

 The selection of learning contexts should allow students to develop practical techniques to investigate substances that may be dissolved in water or found in soils, particularly salts, acids and bases, as well as gases.
 Students develop their skills in the use of scientific equipment and apparatus.
 They use precipitation reactions to purify water: for example, by using iron or aluminium compounds to precipitate and remove phosphorus from wastewater.
 They perform acid-base titrations, such as comparing the ethanoic acid concentrations of vinegar, mayonnaise and tomato sauce.
 They construct calibration curves to analyse unknown concentrations of substances, such as the amount of nitrates or phosphates in water or soil samples.
-Students respond to challenges such as determining the set of standards required in setting up
+Students respond to challenges such as determining the set of standards required in setting up a calibration curve in colorimetry.

 Outcome 2